-In the regression analysis, a generalized linear mixed model (GLMM) with beta distribution and a logit link-function was used where Ptros was the dependent variable, and environmental parameters (values of quantitative ones being standardized) were predictors.
-The transect was also included into the model, as a random factor influencing the model intercept.
+In the regression analysis, a generalized linear mixed model (GLMM) with beta distribution and a logit link-function was used, where Ptros was the dependent variable, and environmental parameters were predictors (the values of quantitative environmental parameters were standardized).
+The transect was included into the model as a random factor influencing the model intercept.
 Before fitting the model, the set of all predictors was checked for collinearity by calculating the variance inflation factors (vif) (Fox 2016).
 If vif exceeded 2 the predictor was excluded.
 The validity of the final model was inspected by visual analysis of residual plots and the assessment of the overdispersion presence.
 Since the test statistic estimated by GLMM corresponds to the Chi-square distribution only approximately (Zuur et al. 2009), we considered p-values less than 0.01 to be significant.

 Data preparation for PERMANOVA was as follows.
-The matrix of dependent variables (the same as in CCA) was transformed (log(x+1)), the Bray-Curtis dissimilarity matrix was calculated and equality of within-group variance was checked.
-The PERMANOVA analysis was followed by pairwise comparisons of groups.
+The matrix of dependent variables (the same as in CCA) was transformed (log(x+1)), the Bray-Curtis dissimilarity matrix was calculated and the equality of within-group variance was checked.
+PERMANOVA was followed by pairwise comparisons of groups.
 For these multiple comparisons the p-values were adjusted with a Bonferroni correction.

-Temporal dynamics of Tyva mussels 2004-2018
+Temporal dynamics of the Tyuva mussels in 2004-2018

-The strategy for analyzing temporal dynamics was determined by the heterogeneous structure of the data from different study periods.
-Of the 23 settlements surveyed in 2004-05, all were surveyed in 2009-10, but there were no settlements from kelp forest among them, and only nine settlements were characterized by Ptros in 2004-05.
-Of the five settlements studied in 2012, all were studied in 2009-10 and 2018, but only three in 2004-09.
-Only three settlements were studied in all four study periods, among them BS+05 (littoral part of the Bed), which was studied in 2005, 2009, 2010, 2012, 2018 (Fig. 1f).
-In one set of analyses aimed at identifying trends over the entire observation period, we conventionally (and not entirely unfairly) assumed that the settlements were randomly selected for study in different years.
-In another set of analyses, aimed at examining changes between 2004-05 and 2009-10 periods, we limited ourselves to comparing only the overlapping sets of samples.
+The choice of strategy for analyzing temporal dynamics was associated with the heterogeneous structure of the data from different study periods.
+All of the 23 settlements surveyed in 2004-05 were also surveyed in 2009-10, but there were no settlements from kelp forest among them, and only nine settlements were characterized by Ptros in 2004-05.
+Out of the five settlements studied in 2012, all the five were studied in 2009-10 and 2018 but only three were studied in 2004-09.
+Only three settlements were examined in all the four study periods, among them BS+05 (littoral part of the Bed), which was examined in 2005, 2009, 2010, 2012, 2018 (Fig. 1f).
+In one set of the analyses aimed at identifying trends over the entire observation period, we assumed that the settlements were randomly selected for the study in different years.
+This implicit assumption is actually not necessarily untrue.
+In another set of analyses, aimed at examining the changes between 2004-05 and 2009-10, we compared only the overlapping sets of the samples.

 To assess the variability of mussel demography in the entire material, we applied Correspondence Analysis (CA) based on the matrix of all demographic parameters.
-The scores of the first CA axis (CA1) which explained the bulk of the total interia (see the results) were treated as a composite characteristic of the demographic structure of settlements.
+The scores of the first CA axis (CA1), which explained the bulk of the total interia (see Results), were treated as a composite characteristic of the demographic structure of the settlements.
 To analyze temporal changes, the scores were used as the dependent variable in the generalized additive regression model (GAM, normal distribution) with Year and Habitat as predictors.
-The smoothers for each habitat were fitted separately and habitat was treated as a random effect (Type I model in Pedersen et al. 2019).
+The smoothers for each habitat were fitted separately and the habitat was treated as a random effect (Type I model in Pedersen et al. 2019).
 Temporal dynamics of Ptros was studied separately using a similar approach.
-The structure of the model fitted was the same but beta-distribution for the dependent variable was chosen for the GAM construction.
+The structure of the fitted model was the same but the beta-distribution for the dependent variable was chosen for the GAM construction.